AmruhaAhmed/Used-Cars-Market-Analysis/README.md

 ## Contributions to the  Pre-owned car market 🏆🏅

-This project utilizes SQL queries to uncover vital market insights and aid customers and sellers in better descision making in the following manner:
+This project utilizes SQL queries and Power BI Dashboards to uncover vital market insights and aid customers and sellers in better descision making in the following manner:

 1. Helps customers analyze the best and worst pre-owned car deals, hence avoiding overpayment and scams. 📊